 - Disposal if items valued in excess of $50,000 in aggregate requires prior Board of Trustees approval.

 Items may be disposed of to a governmental agency or other educational institutions at fair market value prior to offering a bid basis with the approval of the treasurer of the Board of Trustees.

-The manager of Purchasing, or designee, is authorized to sell, on a first come - first served basis, surplus equipment and materials which are impractical to dispose of on a bid basis, without prior Board of Trustees approval, subject only to subsequent reporting to the Board and receipt of a price believed in good faith by the Manager of Purchasing to be the reasonable market value thereof.
+The manager of Purchasing, or designee, is authorized to sell, on a first come - first served basis, surplus equipment and materials which are impractical to dispose of on a bid basis, without prior Board of Trustees approval, subject only to subsequent reporting to the Board and receipt of a price believed in good faith by the Director of Purchasing to be the reasonable market value thereof.

 No other department has the authority to enter into negotiations to sell surplus equipment or furnishings.